 What is it?

-Research-only mode allows you to register for nine credits (full-time) at a reduced tuition rate.
-Its purpose is to
+Research mode allows students to register for research credits at a reduced tuition rate.

-Students are eligible for full-time research-only mode at the start of the first semester following completion of the required milestones.
+Students are eligible for research mode at the start of the first semester following completion of the required milestones.

 - Master’s candidates—Must complete all required courses as well as the required number of credits for their degree (usually 30).

 - Doctoral candidates—Must satisfactorily complete both their qualifying and dissertation proposal exams, as well as all courses required for their degree (as applicable).

 - Post-master’s students who did not complete their master’s degree at Michigan Tech will need to complete a minimum of 18 credits at the 3000 level or above prior to entering research mode (any combination of course work and research credits).
 These are students who have a master’s degree from some other institution.